Irish Wish: Development

+Casting

+On September 14, 2022, it was announced that Ed Speleers, Alexander Vlahos, Ayesha Curry, Elizabeth Tan and Jane Seymour had joined the cast.
+Speleers was approached by Netflix to star in the project as he was about to wrap filming for their You series.
+Curry was cast after longtime friend Lohan encouraged her to return to acting.
+In November 2022, Seymour revealed on The Late Late Show she would be playing Lohan's character's mother in the film.
+Despite being busy filming her Harry Wild television series in Ireland at the same time, Seymour managed to shoot her entire role in a day and a half after being asked by the Damians who had previously worked with her in the 2016 film High Strung.
+Some other actors, such as Jacinta Mulcahey and James Rottger, were also cast after having previously appeared in films directed by Damian.
+Seymour and Lohan met during fittings for the film despite not filming together.

 Lohan talked about her character saying: "She's a bit of a bookworm.
 She's a nerd, which I loved playing.
 But she's a sweetheart.
 She's kind of naive, and she keeps it that way because her head is always focused on writing and stuff," and revealed her brother Dakota would also be appearing in Irish Wish.
-Later that month, Michael and Janeen Damian said they had begun the editing process.
-They stated Lohan would be doing more physical comedy in the film and did some of her own stunts.
+Lohan stated she resonated with Maddie's journey to independence and self-love and was enthusiastic about going to Ireland for the first time, where her grandfather was from.
+Damian said Lohan would be doing more physical comedy in the film and did some of her own stunts.
 Damian said the film "takes place in the summer, it's a love letter to Ireland.
 It has a lot of really fun physical comedy but also a lot of heart and a little bit of magic [...]
-Because we had worked together on Falling For Christmas we really could play to [Lohan's] strengths when we were putting this project together."
+Because we had worked together on Falling for Christmas we really could play to [Lohan's] strengths when we were putting this project together."
 He continued, "It's a 'be careful what you wish for' story.
 Sometimes you may not get what you want but you get what you need."